skarthikeyan96/hashnode-blog-post/clz5dvfn8000009ibb1m5ejqz.md

 ## 🚀 Reason Behind Implementation:

-Every time I commit code, I need to come up with commit message that is short , fit the standards at the same time more descriptive 🤯.
+Every time I commit code, I need to come up with a commit message that is short , fits the standards at the same time more descriptive 🤯.

 I decided , why not let the AI do the process.
 Hence the idea was born to automate the commit process.

-Next step what I did was research , is there any tools which already do the same thing.
+The next step was to research whether there were any tools that already did the same thing

 ![](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbnd5M3BxMDZuOWcyY243Y2hjeDVzOG85a2gybDZqeGJkNjJnZ21yZSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/6y6fyAD9OIE6NvhJEu/giphy.gif align="center")